 5 Types of dog crates you can consider

-A soft-sided frame is one of the common options you’re likely to come across.
+Soft-sided collapsible dog crates are among the common options you’re likely to come across.
 This type of crate comprises of a nylon or canvas construction that makes it resemble a backpack or a carrying case.
 The best thing about these types of crates is that they’re stylish and come in a variety of inspiring colours.

 But, despite being stylish, soft-sided dog crates have a soft texture that is susceptible to damage.
 So, if your dog is the type that likes scratching and chewing, then it’s not a good candidate for this type of crate.